Kirsten Normann Andersen

-Kirsten Normann Andersen (born 28 April 1962 in Aarhus) is a Danish politician, who is a member of the Folketing for the Socialist People's Party.
+Kirsten Normann Andersen (born 28 April 1962) is a Danish politician, who is a member of the Folketing for the Socialist People's Party.
 She entered parliament in 2016, after Jonas Dahl resigned his seat.

 Political career

 Andersen ran in the 2015 Danish general election where she received 2,149 personal votes.
 Although this did not secure her a seat in parliament, she became the Socialist People's Party's primary substitute in the Østjylland constituency.
 When Jonas Dahl resigned his seat on 8 August 2016, Andersen entered parliament in his place.
 She served the remaining of the 2015-2019 term.
 She was elected into the Folketing at the 2019 election, receiving 7,885 personal votes.